s3yonsei/rewind_serverless/atc24_ae/README.md

 ## 3. Evaluation of REWIND

-The followings are evaluations for Figure 5-10 in the paper.
+The following section reproduces evaluations for Figure 5-10 in the paper.
-We first outlines the experiments on REWIND's performance (Figure 6-10) and then describe how to profile REWIND's memory usage (Figure 5).
+We first outline the experiments on REWIND's performance (Figure 6-10) and then describe how to profile REWIND's memory usage (Figure 5).

 ### Figure 6 (throughput) and 7 (CDF of function end-to-end time)
 Before conducting the experiment, it is required to configure the memory size for the container pool in OpenWhisk.